numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

        A pointer to the comparison function used for sorting.

-    .. c:member:: int reversed
+    .. c:member:: npy_bool descending

-       A flag indicating whether the sort is reversed.
+       A flag indicating whether the sort is descending.

     .. c:member:: NPY_SORT_NAN_POSITION nan_position